ThomasHepworth/PersonalDevTools/blog/src/data/blog/software_engineering/my-shell-configuration.md

 # My shell configuration

-For years, I kept things simple: the built-in macOS Terminal, with `oh-my-zsh`, and not much else.
+For years, I kept things simple, using the built-in macOS Terminal, with `oh-my-zsh`, and not much else.
 It worked well enough day-to-day.

-Over time though, I found a handful of small improvements that add up: quicker navigation, better defaults, and a setup that's easy to move across machines.
+Over time though, I have found a handful of small improvements that add up.
+Quicker navigation, better defaults, and a setup that's easy to move across machines.
 This post is a brief overview of how I organise my shell configuration.

 It's not meant to be prescriptive, just a practical starting point if you're thinking, "my `.zshrc` is getting a bit... long".